simdjson/simdjson/doc/basics.md

 at the end, these bytes may be read but their content does not affect the parsing.
 In practice, it means that the JSON inputs should be stored in a memory region with `simdjson::SIMDJSON_PADDING` extra bytes at the end.
 You do not have to set these bytes to specific values though you may want to if you want to avoid runtime warnings with some sanitizers.
+Advanced users may want to read the section Free Padding in [our performance notes](performance.md).

 The simdjson library offers a tree-like [API](https://en.wikipedia.org/wiki/API), which you can access by creating a `ondemand::parser` and calling the `iterate()` method.
 The iterate method